Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Specializations for Continuous and Discrete Structures

 With $\Omega=\{*\}$, \eqref{eq:sheaf-conv} gives (writing $\partial e=\{v_1,v_2\}$)

 \paragraph{UAT for graphs and cellular sheaves.} In finite graphs and finite regular CW complexes, we have counting measure, $\tau=\pi=\mathrm{id}_\Omega$, and (SI) holds with Dirac masses.
-Assuming the arrow-evaluation separation and the compilation condition for $Y$ (we clarify below when these hold), \Cref{thm:density} applies verbatim:
+Assuming the arrow–evaluation separation and the compilation condition for $Y$ (we clarify below when these hold), \Cref{thm:density} applies verbatim:

-\begin{corollary}[UAT for graph/sheaf-equivariant CENNs] For a finite regular CW complex with feature functors $X,Y$ induced by a cellular sheaf of Euclidean fibers and uniformly bounded transports along incidence satisfying (EC), the class of depth-finite CENNs is dense in $\EqvCont(X,Y)$ in the compact-open, finite-object topology. \end{corollary}
+\begin{corollary}[UAT for graph/sheaf–equivariant CENNs] For a finite regular CW complex with feature functors $X,Y$ induced by a cellular sheaf of Euclidean fibers and uniformly bounded transports along incidence satisfying (EC), the class of depth–finite CENNs is dense in $\EqvCont(X,Y)$ in the compact–open, finite–object topology. \end{corollary}

-The arrow-evaluation separation holds, for example, whenever the chosen base $\Omega$ together with the maps $\sigma_u$ ensure that the arrow-evaluations separate distinct sections on the relevant compacts $K_a \subset X(a)$.
+The arrow–evaluation separation holds, for example, whenever the chosen base $\Omega$ together with the maps $\sigma_u$ ensure that the arrow–evaluations separate distinct sections on the relevant compacts $K_a \subset X(a)$.
 This is automatic, in particular, when $\Omega = \{\ast\}$, which includes many standard sheaf- and message-passing architectures used in practice.

-The compilation assumption (EC) holds, for example, when for each cell $\tau$ the space $Y(\tau)$ admits a finite direct-sum decomposition indexed by incident faces $\sigma\le\tau$, and the structure maps are the canonical projections onto the $\sigma$-summand.
-In this case one obtains a natural retraction $R:Y_{\downarrow}\Rightarrow Y$ as an arrow-bundle convolution by inserting each arrow-wise component into the corresponding summand and summing over incident arrows, exactly as in the thin-category condition (EC$_\mathrm{thin}$).
+The compilation assumption (EC) holds, for example, when for each cell $\tau$ the space $Y(\tau)$ admits a finite direct-sum decomposition indexed by incident faces $\sigma\le\tau$, and the structure maps are the canonical projections onto the $\sigma$–summand.
+In this case one obtains a natural retraction $R:Y_{\downarrow}\Rightarrow Y$ as an arrow–bundle convolution by inserting each arrow-wise component into the corresponding summand and summing over incident arrows, exactly as in the thin-category condition (EC$_\mathrm{thin}$).
 This covers typical graph and cellular-sheaf architectures where per-cell features are assembled by linear aggregation of messages along incident cells.